alexj-matt/ada-project/README.md

 ---

+## 📂 Explore the Analysis

+The full data analysis behind the storytelling website is available in this repository:

+- [`notebooks/`](notebooks/) — Jupyter notebooks with the complete analysis pipeline
+- [`plots/`](plots/) — generated visualizations used in the data story
+- [`analysis/README.md`](analysis/README.md) — the original, detailed project README with methodology, preprocessing steps, and team organization

+⚠️ *Note: Datasets are too large to host on GitHub, but the notebooks and graphs remain available for inspection.*

+---

 ## 🙌 Team

 This project was completed by **Tim Brunner, Dana Kalaaji, Cyril Golaz, Ajkuna Seipi & Alexander Odermatt**